qyyin0516/CellTICS/README.md

 Placeholder.

 ### Options
-The following options are not null and should always be specified.
+The following options should always be specified.

 For `code/get_gene_pathways.py`: